Graceland’s C.H. Sandage School of Business offers a Bachelor of Arts in Business Management degree.

 An introduction to economic data and statistical techniques commonly applied in business settings.
 Topics include understanding the basics of data interpretation, manipulation, and visualization.
 Students will learn how to carry out and interpret basic linear regression and other methods of statistical analysis in Excel.

-FOR BUSINESS ADMINISTRATION MAJORS WHO WANT A SECONDARY BUSINESS ENDORSEMENT (5-12):
+FOR BUSINESS MANAGEMENT MAJORS WHO WANT A SECONDARY BUSINESS ENDORSEMENT (5-12):

 3 s.h. in Entrepreneurship from the following: